saqibamin257/pure-react/README.md

-# PureReactByDaveCeddia-Practice
+# Pure React
- Practice exercises and code from book Pure React by Dave Ceddia
+ Pure react practice exercises and code.
+It includes concepts from basic to advance level react concepts like useState-hook, useEffect-hook, useReducer-hook and context api etc etc.